AvaProtocol/OAK-docs/_docs/automation-time-apis.md

 ```

 ### RPC: Get Task IDs for Auto-compounding staking delegation tasks.
 This API gets the task IDs for auto-compounded stake delegation tasks.
+Auto-compounding staking delegation tasks are unique to an wallet address and collator pair.
+This RPC collects all of the task IDs for each unique wallet address to collator pair, given a single wallet address.

 #### Call
 ```rust